Create Startup, Product and Founder Videos in Minutes | HeyGen

 Digital twin

 Create a lifelike version of yourself that appears in your videos with natural movement and expression.
-Ideal for an announcement, intro, and start-up explainer video.
+Ideal for announcements, intros, and startup explainer videos.

 Voice cloning

 Match your real voice with high fidelity.
-Edit a sentence or update a paragraph without re-recording to maintain consistent tone and energy across all videos.
+Edit a sentence or update a paragraph without re-recording, so that you maintain consistent tone and energy across all videos.

 Easy updates